U53RW4R3/SCPA/SCPA resources/SCPA Phases/Command and Control/Havoc/Usage/Interactive Shell/Demons/01 - Help Menu.md

-  ptt                      Command      import Kerberos ticket into a logon session purge                    Command      purge a Kerberos ticket pwd                      Command      get current directory quser                    Command      Simple implementation of quser.exe usingt the Windows API reg_delete               Command      Deletes the registry key or value reg_query                Command      Query a registry value or enumerate a single key reg_query_recursive      Command      Recursively enumerate a key starting at path
+  ptt                      Command      import Kerberos ticket into a logon session purge                    Command      purge a Kerberos ticket pwd                      Command      get current directory quser                    Command      Simple implementation of quser.exe using the Windows API reg_delete               Command      Deletes the registry key or value reg_query                Command      Query a registry value or enumerate a single key reg_query_recursive      Command      Recursively enumerate a key starting at path